ankitapandit939/APC-INJECTION/README.md

 Virtual memory is a technique used by an operating system that lets programs think they have a large, continuous memory space, even though the actual RAM is limited and scattered in different places.

+in other words Virtual memory makes each process think it owns all memory.

 But what are the **Objectives** of a Virtual Memory
  * A program does not need to be fully loaded into memory to run; only the required parts are loaded.
  * Programs can be larger than the system’s physical RAM.